nasa/ow_simulator/oceanwaters/doc/setup_dev_env.md

 The git branch used is v1.0-OW, which is the latest stable version of GSAP for use with OceanWATERS.
 Please note that this is not the default branch for GSAP and the two may differ.
-This implementation strategy is required to utilize required functionality developed after the most recent release of GSAP and to prevent compatibility issues that may arise due to continuing updates made within the GSAP framework.
+This implementation strategy is required to utilize essential functionality developed after the most recent offical release of GSAP and to prevent compatibility issues that may arise due to continuing updates made within the GSAP framework.
 The latest stable version of GSAP for use with OceanWATERS will be updated as necessary and will revert to the default branch of GSAP pending its next scheduled release.

 * Define the `GSAP_HOME` environment variable as the location of your GSAP installation, e.g.